-Oesophageal varices start developing as a result of long term portal hypertension.
-There has been reasonably good success at prophylaxis of bleeding with beta blockers and regular surveillance by endoscopy.
-The most dangerous moment is when the patient presents suddenly at midnight with life threatening acute gastrointestinal bleeding with multiple episodes of hematemesis and malena.
-Endoscopic variceal bands ligation though one of the definitive treatment needs expertise and functional endoscopic suite with skilled endoscopist.
+The outcomes of the cirrhosis can range from portal hypertension to annihilating hepatocellular carcinoma.3 The listing of such patients with appropriate indications for liver transplantation is extremely difficult in our country where centres are already overcrowded with referral from all parts.4 Without effective treatment liver can progress to hepatocellular carcinoma (HCC), accounting for 3.5% of worldwide deaths.5 Though there have been strenuous efforts to prevent all these, it's a futile exercise keeping in view the suboptimum health facilities and poor management of the patients.
+The high rejection rate of liver transplant and post operative infection have added to the misery of the patients who are at brink of dying from the disease itself.6 good success at prophylaxis of bleeding with beta blockers and regular surveillance by endoscopy.5 The most dangerous moment is when the patient presents suddenly at midnight with life threatening acute gastrointestinal bleeding with multiple episodes of hematemesis and malena.
+Endoscopic variceal bands ligation though one of the definitive treatment needs expertise and functional endoscopic suite with skilled endoscopist7.
 But then it's a team work and sometime building the patient by giving him octreotide or terlipressin for the time being and writing an urgent call to gastroenterology to alert the registrar on the bleeding rota is sensible thing to do as bridging measure.
 Terlipressin and octreotide are both excellent drugs in variceal bleeding but they have their own side effects including electrolyte imbalance leading to hypoonatremia causing fits.